A housing bubble is when housing prices are unusually high, spurred by high demand and low supply, investor speculation, and irrational spending.

 If lenders relax underwriting standards, higher-risk mortgages can create a housing catastrophe.
 Lending restrictions can be given in bulk to home buyers who cannot afford homes or for home sales when the houses have higher prices than their market value.

-If lenders begin to relax their requirements to accommodate excessive higher-risk borrowers, it can lead to a housing bubble (artificially inflated property values).
-A housing bubble will result in a fall in housing market prices.
+If lenders begin to relax their requirements to accommodate excessive higher-risk borrowers, it can lead to a housing bubble (artificially inflated property values) – a bubble in housing market prices will often result in a fall in prices.

 As prices detach from the fundamentals, the real estate market in the United States may start showing signs of a housing bubble.